 I remember Ana applying the papaya enzyme peel which is my favourite exfoliator from the brand.
 The creamy exfoliator is applied like a face mask and left onto the skin so the fruit enzymes can gently slough away the dead cells without being abrasive or harsh.
 It’s the perfect exfoliator if you have dry, sensitive or ageing skin.
 I fell asleep again and woke up with a face mask on but I couldn’t tell which product she used this time.
 A blissful face and scalp massage (with oil) was performed while the mask was working its magic and I nodded off again.
 I woke for the last time to Ana removing the face mask with warm mitts then she applied toner, eye cream and moisturiser.
 I knew the whole experience had come to an end when I heard the gentle chime of the Elemis bells.

-Ana brought me some water and recommended me the Elemis Skin Nourishing Milk Bath and Cream which I was very tempted to buy but I didn’t as I’m quite happy with using my raw coconut oil and shea butter at home.
-She left me to get dressed then escorted me the relaxation area where I met up with my friend again.
+Ana brought me some water and recommended me the Elemis Skin Nourishing Milk Bath and Cream which is great for soothing the skin and keeping it moisturised.
+It’s one of the Elemis products that’s suitable for those with eczema and psorasis.
+Ana left me to get dressed then escorted me the relaxation area where I met up with my friend again.